jvilaperez/jvilaperez.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a postdoctoral researcher in the Department of Aeronautics and Astronautics at MIT, where I work with Prof. Peraire and Dr. Nguyen.
-My research deals with the development of numerical methods and their integration to space weather applications.
+I am a project scientist in the High Altitude Observatory at the National Center for Atmospheric Research.
+My research deals with the development of numerical methods for space weather applications.

-More broadly, my research covers a diverse array of topics, including the study of the upper atmosphere, compressible aerodynamics and, more broadly, the development of low and high-order computational methods, spanning from finite volume schemes to high-order discontinuous Galerkin methods.
+More broadly, my research covers a diverse array of topics, including the study of the upper atmosphere, compressible aerodynamics and, more broadly, the development of low and high-order computational methods, spanning from finite volume schemes, finite differences to high-order finite element methods, such as continuous and discontinuous Galerkin methods.

-Before joining MIT, I earned my PhD in Applied Mathematics from Universitat Politècnica de Catalunya, in Barcelona, in 2021, focusing on low and high-order hybridized methods for compressible flows.
+Before joining NCAR, I was a postdoctoral researcher in the Department of Aeronautics and Astronautics at MIT, where I worked with Prof. J. Peraire and Dr. N.C.
+Nguyen.
+Previously, I earned my PhD in Applied Mathematics from Universitat Politècnica de Catalunya, in Barcelona, in 2021, focusing on low and high-order hybridized methods for compressible flows.
 I received my Bachelor’s double degree in Mathematics and Aerospace Engineering, and a Master in Applied Mathematics from the same university in 2016 and 2017, respectively.
 {style="text-align: justify;"}